Windows XP: End of support

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows XP and Windows Me would end on July 31, 2019 (and for Windows 7 on January 22, 2020).

 In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints for older Windows versions.
 Since Windows XP did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
-As of March 2024, many of the old updates for Windows XP are available on the Microsoft Update Catalog.
-A third-party tool named Legacy Update allows previously released updates for Windows XP to be installed from the Update Catalog.
+As of January 2026, many of the old updates for Windows XP are available on the Microsoft Update Catalog.
+Additionally, third-party services such as Legacy Update and Windows Update Restored allow users to install previously released updates on Windows XP.
+These services operate by routing update requests through alternative servers as well as utilizing modified versions of the Windows Update website, therefore negating the need for SHA-2 endpoint support.

 Third-party support

 In February 2016, Opera announced that version 36 of its web browser would be the last version of the web browser to support Windows XP and Windows Vista.
 Google Chrome ended support for Windows XP and Windows Vista in April 2016.
 Firefox 52 ESR (Extended Support Release), which was released in March 2017, was the last version to support Windows XP and Windows Vista.
 Support for Firefox 52 ESR ended in June 2018.

 Blizzard Entertainment ended support for World of Warcraft, StarCraft II, Diablo III, Hearthstone, and Heroes of the Storm on Windows XP and Vista in October 2017.
 Steam ended support for Windows XP and Vista on January 1, 2019.

 There are several unofficial web browser projects that maintain support for Windows XP, well after official web browsers dropped support for the operating system.
-Supermium, a fork of the Chromium project that Google Chrome is based on, is maintained for Windows XP and later unsupported versions of Windows as of 2024.
+Supermium, a fork of the Chromium project that Google Chrome is based on, is maintained for Windows XP and later unsupported versions of Windows as of 2026.
 MyPal, a fork of Firefox 68, is also being actively maintained for Windows XP.